Belt’s 4 RBIs, Posey HR carry Giants past Orioles 8-2

-Mike Yastrzemski scored twice and had an RBI for the Giants, who made it easy for rookie right-hander Shaun Anderson to earn his first major league victory.
+Bochy said in February that this would be his last season, and to this point it’s hardly been one to savor.
+San Francisco is in last place, owns the fourth-worst ERA in the NL and hasn’t had a winning streak of more than three in a row.

+The starting pitching has generally been ineffective, but Anderson’s performance provided a ray of hope.

-Anderson (1-1) allowed two runs and five hits over seven innings in his fourth big league start.
-Anderson ended a run of 40 consecutive starts of fewer than seven innings by Giants pitchers — the team’s longest such streak in the last 100 years.
+The rookie right-hander allowed two runs and five hits over seven innings in his fourth big league start.
+Anderson (1-1) ended a run of 40 consecutive starts of fewer than seven innings by Giants pitchers — the team’s longest such streak in the last 100 years.

+“He just pitched well.
+It was good to see that,” Bochy said.
+“The pen needed a big break today.
+He allowed us to do that.”

 Obtained in a 2017 trade that sent Eduardo Núñez to Boston, the 24-year-old Anderson pitched in seven games at the Triple-A level this year before making his debut with San Francisco on May 15 against Toronto.
 His previous three starts with the Giants each were five innings.